kharam/about_me/README.md

 - Try to move away from other dependencies.
   - vanila javascript, and native css
+- Follow BEM (BLOCK\_\_Element--modifier) format

 # About me

 A simple html webpage about me.

 You might notice that the portfolio is empty.
 It is empty because, I am going to fill out this webpage later.

 You can find my linkedin webpage by clicking by picture.